 Offer captured on June 17, 2025, and may not be available to all applicants.
 Image Credit: American Express

 If you don’t move forward, your credit score will remain unaffected.
-However, if you do accept the card and your personalized welcome bonus offer, then your credit score may be impacted.
+However, if you accept the card and your personalized welcome offer, your credit score may be affected.

 Option 2: Check CardMatch